vtex-apps/category-menu/README.md

 This app uses our store builder with the blocks architecture.
 To know more about Store Builder [click here.](https://help.vtex.com/en/tutorial/understanding-storebuilder-and-stylesbuilder#structuring-and-configuring-our-store-with-object-object)

+We add the category-menu as a block in our [Store Header](https://github.com/vtex-apps/store-header/blob/master/store/interfaces.json).

-To use this app you need to add it in your dependencies in the `manifest.json` file.
+To configure or customize this app, you need to import it in your dependencies in `manifest.json`.

 ```json
   dependencies: {